dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 <br>

 > Our model computes 200 dimensions for each department, but we reduce it down to a 2D chart using a dimensionality-reduction tool called [t-SNE](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
-While the reduced plot preserves the clusters that form in the original, high dimensional space, the visual distances between points don't convey much information.
-The non-visual analyses in the subsequent sections, however, don't suffer from this issue.
+While the plot preserves clusters that form in the original, high dimensional space, the visual distances between points don't convey much information.

 <br>